-Testing for the College-Level Examination Program is now offered at California State University, Northridge for current students, applicants, the greater San Fernando Valley community and active military through the Defense Activity for Non-Traditional Education Support program.
+Testing for the College-Level Examination Program is now offered at California State University, Northridge for current students, applicants, the greater San Fernando Valley community.
 CSUN is an open testing site for CLEP testing.
 We are a DANTES-funded test center which means that we waive our administration fee for eligible service members and civilians whose exam fee is funded by DANTES.
 Testing is available to students and non-students.
 Testing is available to students and non-students.

 The CLEP program affords participants an opportunity to obtain college credit, satisfy course prerequisites and/or meet general requirements by exam.
 Potential examinees should contact the university to which they are applying or attending to determine which exams will be accepted, what credit will be granted and what scores will be required.
 For CSUN matriculated students, consult the CSUN Catalog for more information.

 Candidates will need their cell phones to scan the new Testing Center QR code upon arrival to confirm check-in.
 Lockers will be provided to store your personal items during the exam.

 Parking in the B3 structure is recommended.
 During peak times of the spring and fall semesters, parking can be difficult to locate.
 Give yourself plenty of time to find parking.
 You may purchase a single day permit at an attendant booth or dispenser for $10.45 or choose from 2 hour or 4 hour rates.
 Day pass dispensers accept credit cards or cash and are located by the elevator on each level.
 Click here,https://www.csun.edu/parking/visitor-parking-information, for location of parking lots and dispenser locations.